Intracellular pH: In organelles

 The pH within a particular organelle is tailored for its specific function.

 For example, lysosomes have a relatively low pH of 4.5.
-Additionally, fluorescence microscopy techniques have indicated that phagocytes also have a relatively low internal pH.
+Additionally, fluorescence microscopy techniques have indicated that phagosomes also have a relatively low internal pH.
 Since these are both degradative organelles that engulf and break down other substances, they require high internal acidity in order to successfully perform their intended function.

-In contrast to the relatively low pH inside lysosomes and phagocytes, the mitochondrial matrix has an internal pH of around 8.0, which is approximately 0.9 pH units higher than that of inside intermembrane space.
+In contrast to the relatively low pH inside lysosomes and phagosomes, the mitochondrial matrix has an internal pH of around 8.0, which is approximately 0.9 pH units higher than that of inside intermembrane space.
 Since oxidative phosphorylation must occur inside the mitochondria, this pH discrepancy is necessary to create a gradient across the membrane.
 This membrane potential is ultimately what allows for the mitochondria to generate large quantities of ATP.

 Measurement

 There are several common ways in which intracellular pH (pHi) can be measured including with a microelectrode, dye that is sensitive to pH, or with nuclear magnetic resonance techniques.
 For measuring pH inside of organelles, a technique utilizing pH-sensitive green fluorescent proteins (GFPs) may be used.

 Overall, all three methods have their own advantages and disadvantages.
 Using dyes is perhaps the easiest and fairly precise, while NMR presents the challenge of being relatively less precise.
 Furthermore, using a microelectrode may be challenging in situations where the cells are too small, or the intactness of the cell membrane should remain undisturbed.
 GFPs are unique in that they provide a noninvasive way of determining pH inside different organelles, yet this method is not the most quantitatively precise way of determining pH.